MailBee.NET Objects 7.2

 doubleFirstDotAtLine

 You must set it to true when submitting to IIS SMTP pickup folder and to false when using MailBee.NET Queue.
-SMTP protocol requires the client to double the dot character (make ".." from ".") when it appears in the beginning of a line.
+SMTP protocol requires the client to double the dot character (make ".." from ".") when it appears at the beginning of a line.
 However, unlike MailBee.NET Queue, IIS SMTP service is not capable of performing this conversion, and doubleFirstDotAtLine parameter workarounds this (when true, MailBee itself will double dots when required).

 Return Value